-This bill would require that by no later than December 31, 2019, each publicly held, domestic or foreign corporation with its principal executive offices in California must have at least one female on its board of directors.
+This bill would require that by no later than December 31, 2019, a domestic general corporation or a foreign publicly-traded corporation with its principal executive offices in California must have at least one female on its board of directors.
 The corporation would be permitted to increase the number of directors on its board to comply with this requirement.
-By December 31, 2021, the corporation would need to have at least two female directors if the corporation has five authorized directors or three female directors if the corporation has six or more authorized directors.
+By December 31, 2021, the corporation would need to have at least two female directors if the corporation has five authorized directors, or three female directors if the corporation has six or more authorized directors.
 The bill would also require the Secretary of State to publish various reports on its internet web site documenting the number of corporations in compliance with these provisions, and to impose fines for non-compliance.